Flood Resources from Scott County EMA

-The Salvation Army has opened a Flood Donation Center for individuals donating items and for individuals looking to receive items.
-The Center will serve residents of Scott and Rock Island Counties.
+The Salvation Army has transitioned the Flood Donation Center for individuals donating items and for individuals looking to receive items to Salvation Army locations.
+The locations will serve residents of Scott and Rock Island Counties.
 A valid Driver’s License or State Issued ID is needed to pick up items.

 Disaster Assistance - FEMA

-Impacted Scott County residents may also be eligible to apply for the Federal Emergency Management Agency's (FEMA) Disaster Assistance Program which proivdes assistance to those whose homes are damaged, unsafe, or inaccessbile because of the recent flooding.
+Impacted Scott County residents may be eligible to apply for the Federal Emergency Management Agency's (FEMA) Disaster Assistance Program which proivdes assistance to those whose homes are damaged, unsafe, or inaccessbile because of the recent flooding prior to May 17.
 Application deadline is July 1, 2019.

 FEMA registration is quick and easy.
 There are multiple ways to register: